zhengkezhou1/kgateway/python/ai_extension/docs/tracing.md

 **Span Attributes**

 * `ai.regex.action`: The user-configured prompt guard action (`mask` or `reject`), indicating the intended behavior.
 * `ai.regex.result`: Indicates the outcome of the regular expression guard.
-It's `error` if the action is `reject` and the Prompt was indeed rejected; otherwise, it's `pass`.
+It's `reject` if the action is `reject` and the Prompt was indeed rejected; otherwise, it's `pass`.
 This helps quickly identify rejected traffic.

 ### Moderation